gitguanqi/fe/README.md

 ## Usage

-Add project records in `assets / mock / list.json`.
+Add project records in `assets/mock/list.json`.

 Large projects can be added in the `projects` folder and small cases in the `cases` folder.